-Sevalla always uses the latest recommended Nixpacks.
+New applications within Sevalla always use the latest recommended Nixpacks.
 Sometimes, this may cause changes to the build process; it is your responsibility to keep up-to-date with the latest changes by checking the Nixpacks changelogs for your application’s language.
+You can check and change the Nixpacks version your application uses within Settings > Build > Update settings.

 Supported languages